Denise Dourado Dora

 Fellow Since 1998

-This profile was prepared when Denise Dourado Dora was elected to the Ashoka Fellowship in 1998.
+This description of Denise Dourado Dora's work was prepared when Denise Dourado Dora was elected to the Ashoka Fellowship in 1998.

 Denise Dora, a lawyer and long-time defender of women's rights, is combating gender and socio-economic inequalities in Brazil by increasing women's access to the justice system, training poor, disenfranchized women to fight for their rights in the legal sphere.